nymtech/docs/content/overview/_index.md

 For example, some blockchain-based systems contain zero knowledge proof systems that deal only with on-chain transaction privacy.
 This leaves network privacy as an exercise for the user.
 It's easy to get it wrong.

-Conversely, Tor deals only with network privacy, and has nothing built-in to help with transaction privacy.
+Conversely, Tor deals only with network privacy, and has nothing built-in to help with access control privacy.
 If you include identifiable information in your Tor network requests (which can happen accidentally), the privacy protections are void.

 Speaking of Tor, our claim is that mixnets like Nym give stronger security guarantees against the end-to-end network tracing attacks that are becoming easier to operationalize, and which we'll see more of in future.